 ISO (word derives from the Greek isos, meaning "equal") is the world's largest developer and publisher of International Standards.
-ISO is a network of the national standards bodies of 169 countries, based on one member per country, with a Central Secretariat in Geneva, Switzerland, that coordinates the system.
+ISO is a network of the national standards bodies of 169 countries, on the basis of one member per country, with a Central Secretariat in Geneva, Switzerland, that coordinates the system.
 Through its members, it brings together experts to share knowledge and develop voluntary, consensus-based, market relevant International Standards that support innovation and provide solutions to global challenges.

 The certification of our Quality Management System (QMS) against the 9001:2008 standard expired on September 15, 2018.
 Subsequent certifications must be to the new standard 9001:2015.
-The OCPR management decided strategically to use this new standard as a reference to improve our processes.
-During fiscal year 2021-22 we published the report: Differences between the requirements of the ISO 9001:2008 under which was implemented the quality management system of the OCPR and the ISO 9001:2015.
+The OCPR management decided strategically to use this new standard as a reference to improve our processes as defined in one of our key projects for the Strategic Plan 2022-25.